lucmartens/xstate-plantuml/README.md

 @enduml
 ```

-Which you can compile to the following image
+Which you can render to the following image

 ![usage](examples/usage.svg?sanitize=true)